NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/L/Life-Saver Mail.md

 **Trigger** You would die

 **Effect** The armor's gemstone turns gray as it shares life energy with you.
-The armor casts [[Spells/Breath of Life|Breath of Life]] on you.
+The armor casts [[Breath of Life|Breath of Life]] on you.

 * * *

 **Activate—Shielding Light** `pf2:2` (concentration, manipulate)

 **Effect** You tap on the gemstone, producing a protective screen of green light.
-You cast a 5th-rank [[Spells/Shield|Shield]] spell.
+You cast a 5th-rank [[Shield|Shield]] spell.
 As normal with the spell, you can't cast _shield_ again (using this activation or other means) for 10 minutes if you use it to Shield Block.

 *Source: Pathfinder GM Core*
 *ORC*